Wife killer Dermot McArdle gets married again - yards from grave of first bride Kelly-Ann

 In the face of mounting aggression, our man was forced to drive away - but not before he captured a picture of Ms Dollard grimacing at him as she left the church.

-Sunday World team, who were parked further down the road, then drove by, capturing images of McArdle speaking with guests outside the church.
+A second Sunday World team, who were parked further down the road, then drove by, capturing images of McArdle speaking with guests outside the church.

 A short time later, we also captured images of killer McArdle and his new bride posing for pictures down by the coast in the seaside town.